siavcom/web-ones-technology/README.md

 ## Database components properties

 # Each prop.Value component can be gathered from a field of local SQL where:

-    - ControlSource:`<`Name of SQL field `>`
+ - ControlSource: <Name of SQL field>
         Type : string
         Sample  value: 'localTable.field'

-    - RecordSource: `<` local or remote table name `>`
+ - RecordSource: <local or remote table name>
         Type :string
         Sample  value:  'viewTableName'

-    - SqlUpdate: `<` True, when the component loses focus, update field component.
-When false, update field component using the tableUpdate method.`>
+- SqlUpdate: <True, when the component loses focus, update field component.
+When false, update field component using the tableUpdate method.>
         Type : boolean

 ## Internal properties

-    - Capture: true // When capture is true, can't lose focus until Validate or esc
+  - Capture: <When capture is true, can't lose focus until Validate or esc>
-    - First: false
+      Type : boolean

+  - First: <In a Form or grid  component it has to be true the first capture component> false Type : boolean

-    - Focus: false // When set to true, this component takes focus
+  - Focus: <When set to true, this component takes focus>
-    - Last: false
+      Type : boolean

-    - Map:  // Read only.
-Main structure map of this component, class, method example: "this.Form.componentName"
+  - Map:  <Show the structure map of this component>
-    - Grid: false
-    - id: 0
-    - Key: 0
+      Type : string
+      Sample : "this.Form.componentName"

-    - Status: "I" //  P)rocess, A)ctive, I)nitialization.
+  - Status: <Status of component>
-    - Valid: true // (Internal use).
-The value of the component is good
+      Type : string
+      Values :  P=Process, A=Active, I=Initialization.

-    - KeyId: true when this component is a field index for a table select, update or delete
+  - Valid: <True when component value is good>
+      Type : boolean

+  - Recno :  <Record Number for localSql field value>

 ## Numeric components propierties

-    - Currency: '   ' // USD, EUR, MXN
+  - Currency: <Currency to display>
+      Type : string
+      Sample : 'USD', 'EUR', 'MXN'

-    - CurrencyDisplay: 'code' // To use the ISO currency code
+  - CurrencyDisplay: 'code' // To use the ISO currency code Type
-    - Decimals: 2
+  - Decimals: <Decimals to show and capture>
+      Type : number

-    - Max: "999999999"
+  - Max: <Maximus value in this component>
+      Type : number

-    - Min: "0"
+  - Min: <Minumus value in this component>
+      Type : number

-    - Step: "1"
+  - Step: <When a spinner component number step>
-    - Style: 'decimal' // decimal, currency, percent, unit
+     Type : number

 ## Combo box properties
+  - Style : <Type of combo box>
+      Type : number
+      Values : 0=DropDown.
+               2=DropDown List

-    - BoundColumn: 2  // The value is attached to the column
+  - BoundColumn <The value is attached to the column>
+     Type : number

-    - ColumnCount: 2 // Total column numbers in a comboBox
+  - ColumnCount: <Total column numbers in a comboBox>
+     Type : number

-    - ColumnWidths: '80%', '20%' // Width of each column
+  - ColumnWidths: <Width of each column>
+     Type : number
+     Sample : '80%', '20%'

-    - MultiSelect: true, // Can multiple select
+  - MultiSelect: <Can multiple select>
+     Type : boolean

-    - List: [], // List array result when MultiSelect=true
+  - List: <List array result when MultiSelect is true>
-    - Row: 0
+     Type : array

+  - RowSource : <Sql query or table.field>
+     Type : string
+     Sample :
+         - when RowSourceType=2 : 'tablename.field1,field2'
+         - When RowSourceType=3 or 4 : ' select column1,column2 from tablefield '

-    - RowSourceType: 1 // How to fill the comboBox:
+  - RowSourceType: <How to fill the comboBox>
+     Type : number
+     Values :
           1-Value.
-          2-Alias,
+            Sample RowSourceType=1
+            ColumnCount =2
+            RowSource="House,H,Building,B,Department,D"

+          2-Alias.
+            Sample RowSourceType=2
+            ColumnCount =3
+            RowSource="tablename.House,Building,Department"

-          3-Query SQL Server
+          3-Query SQL Server.
+            Sample RowSourceType=3
+            ColumnCount =2
+            RowSource= 'select column1,column2 from servertable '

-          4-Local SQL
+          4-Local SQL.
-          5-Array

-     When RowSourceType=2 or 3, you have to specify the RowSource

-### Example value:
-    - RowSourceType= 1
+            Sample RowSourceType=4
-    - ColumnCount = 2
+            ColumnCount =2
-    - RowSource="House,H,Building,B,Department,D"

-### Example local SQL:
-    - RowSourceType: 2
-    - RowSource: 'tableNames.cod_nom,nom_nom'
+            RowSource= 'select column1,column2 from localable '
             Notes: You already have a local table SQL

-### Example SQL Server:
-    - RowSourceType: 3
-    - RowSource: 'select cod_nom,nom_nom from tableNames order by nom_nom'

-### Example Local SQL query :
-    - RowSourceType: 4
-    - RowSource: 'select cod_nom,nom_nom from tableNames order by nom_nom'

-### Example array:
-    - RowSourceType: 5
+          5-Array.
+            Sample RowSourceType=5
-    - ColumnCount = 2
+            ColumnCount =2
-    - RowSource: [["Datos", "Tablas", "Indices", "Vistas", "Menú del sistema", "Otros"], ["D", "T", "I", "V", "M", "O"]]

-## Others
-    - Style = 2; // 0=DropDown Combo 2=DropDown List

-## Style properties (style)

-    - display: "inline-block"
-    - flexGrow: "0"     /* do not grow   - initial value: 0 */
-    - flexShrink: "0"   /* do not shrink - initial value: 1 */
-    - flexBasis: "auto" /* width/height  - initial value: auto */
-    - flexWrap: "wrap"

-    - background: "white"
-    - color: "#b94295"
-    - width: "auto"
-    - maxWidth: "auto"
-    - minWidth: "auto"
-    - height: "auto"
-    - fontSize: "13px"
-    - fontFamily: "Arial"
-    - zIndex: 100  // tabIndex
-    - alignContent: "center"
-    - textAlign: "left"

-    - ....... several CSS style properties: .
+            RowSource= [['column1','column2'],
+                        ['value1','value2']]

 ## Grid (component container).
 This component is for table database capture